szweibel/workshops/python.md

 <PythonREPL/>

-You should receive an error:  `SyntaxError: EOL while scanning string literal`, which points out that our line has faulty syntax.
+You should receive an error:  `SyntaxError: unterminated string literal`, which points out that our line has faulty syntax.
 Note the caret (`^`) underneath the mismatched quote, helpfully pointing out where the error lies.
 Similarly, if this error happened when running a script, Python would tell us the filename and the line number for the line on which the error occurs.

 **Traceback errors**: These errors occur during the execution of a Python program when the program finds itself in an untenable state and must stop.
 Traceback errors are often logical inconsistencies in a program that is valid Python code.
 A common traceback error is referring to a variable that hasn't been defined, as below.

-As an example, type the following in the Python REPL below:
+As an example, type the following in the Python REPL:

 `print(not_a_variable)`